-Ash Cottage is a large, detached house, registered for the accommodation of four children.
-There are also communal rooms, including an education and games room and additional TV room, to allow the children space to relax, as well as a garden.
+The property is a large, detached house with individual bedrooms accommodating up to five children.
+There are also communal rooms, including a study/games room and additional TV room, to allow the children space to relax and a garden.

 The accommodation is decorated and maintained to a high standard, providing a friendly and homely atmosphere.
 The décor of the home is frequently improved and children are encouraged to influence this.
 We involve all of the children with any development of the home to ensure that their opinions are instrumental in this.